PoshCode/ModuleBuilder/ReadMe.md

 #### 2. Install dependencies

-PowerShellGet has problems updating modules, and the sheer number of parameters needed to do so without errors and warnings is ridiculous, so we use PSDepend.
-If you don't have PSDepend, _you'll need to install it_ first.
-Run the `.\bootstrap.ps1` script --it defaults to CurrentUser scope, but has a `-Scope` switch should you want to change it.
+We have a few modules which are required for building.
+They're listed in `RequiredModules.psd1` -- the `.\bootstrap.ps1` script installs them (it defaults to CurrentUser scope, but has a `-Scope` parameter if you're running elevated and want to install them for the `AllUsers`).
+They only change rarely, so you won't need to run this repeatedly.

 ```powershell
 .\bootstrap.ps1